arcsysu/SYSU-ARCH/docs/LAB1/Malloc and Free LAB.md

 {: .outline}
 > At this part, you will create a simObject that focuses on "Malloc and Free" and add some functionalities for it.

+{: .challenge}
+> Note that Malloc and Free LAB is a challenge part

 ## Problem description

 ![malloc and free](../../assets/images/malloc_free/des.png))

 ## Build and run template simobject

+{: .highlight}
-You can find template code at [this](https://github.com/gty111/SYSU-ARCH-material/tree/main/LAB1) .
+> You can find template code at [this](https://github.com/gty111/SYSU-ARCH-material/tree/main/LAB1)

 ![src](../../assets/images/malloc_free/src.png)